The Easter Holiday Effect in Trading

 The Easter holiday effect in trading

-Our backtests reveal the Easter holiday effect has a pretty strong positive bias or seasonality.
-Particularly Holy Thursday is very strong – probably one of the best trading days of the year.
+Our backtests reveal that the Easter holiday effect has a pretty strong positive bias or seasonality.
+Holy Thursday is particularly strong—probably one of the best trading days of the year.

 FAQ: